YU-NO: A Girl Who Chants Love at the Bound of this World: Remake

 The remake sold over 40,000 copies within its first week of release, March 2017, which 5pb celebrated by releasing a YU-NO-themed wallpaper.
 Fall 2019 marked YU-NO's first official release in English, via the remake.
 Its belated arrival outside Japan was greeted with polarised reviews.
 Some felt that the game was outdated and surpassed by later visual novels, whereas others found it had stood the test of time.

 Digitally Downloaded was captivated by the plot once it moved onto more intellectual topics after what the reviewer saw as a deceptively mundane intro involving a panty shot, proclaiming: "Yu-No is smart, you come to quickly realise, and then you'll start paying very close attention to every line of dialogue."
 RPGFan was similarly gripped in a new review for the remake.
 The final route was praised by Tech-Gaming as "nothing short of phenomenal"; Pelit was less enthusiastic about the route, arguing that despite the surprises the tension was deflated by the lack of the difficult nonlinear gameplay from earlier.
 While some were also intrigued by the plot, they were put off by the eroge aspects.
 RPG Site criticised Ayumi's route as the game's weakest, dependent on misunderstandings for cheap drama.

 Many took issue with the game's sexual and ecchi content.
 Nintendo Life felt that the game's "dating-sim elements" and "grandiose narrative" clashed, leading to an "identity crisis".
 RPG Site counted three instances of incest and called two of them "unnecessary and gross".
 Digitally Downloaded held the opinion that there were both justified and unjustified cases of sexual "fanservice", saying they "are on the juvenile side of things just often enough that certain elements of the community will dismiss the game on that basis" but that "even in the fan service it gets things right far, far more often than it misfires."
-Pelit's reviewer conversely had little problem and outright refused to hand out a moral judgement, suggesting that gaming is rather based on rejection of morality in the first place.
+Pelit's reviewer conversely had little problem and outright refused to hand out a moral judgement, explaining that "games are generally not a very moral medium" in the first place.
 He concluded that the game has a limited audience of those intrigued by morally grey, erotic weird games and an anime style, and the rest wouldn't last the first five minutes; that encountering the school nurse clad in tight latex was a casual filter.